• Home

 All-Chocolate Topping

 Don’t love butterscotch?
 Skip the butterscotch chips and use 2 cups of semi-sweet chocolate chips instead.
+While the topping won’t be as complex in flavor, it still tastes great and will set firm.
+This will also work if your grocer is out of butterscotch chips.

 Dark Chocolate Version

-Swap the semi-sweet chips for dark chocolate chips (60% or higher).
-The topping will be less sweet and have a more noticeable contrast with the sweet base.
+Substitute the semi-sweet chips for dark chocolate chips (60% or higher).
+The topping will be less sweet and will offer a more noticeable contrast with the sweet base.
+If you are normally doubtful of how sweet scotcheroos are, this version is worth trying.

 Almond Butter Swap